I call religion a natural authority, but it has usually been conceived as a supernatural authority.

 Meaning

 The message behind “I call religion a natural authority, but it has usually been conceived as a supernatural authority.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme